Miriam-Hein/pands-project2021/README.md

 Why this flower is described here is as follows:

 <div align="justify">
-Sir Ronald Aylmer Fisher was a British statistician and geneticist who published *“The Use of Multiple Measurements in Taxonomic Problems”* in the journal *“Annals of Eugenics”* in 1936.
-In his work, Fisher developed and evaluated a linear function for distinguishing iris species based on the morphology of their flowers, using the *Fisher’s Iris dataset*.
-This dataset is also called *Anderson’s Iris dataset* because Edgar Anderson’s collected the data mainly in Canada to quantify the morphological variation of iris flowers of three related species.
-[2,3]
+Sir Ronald Aylmer Fisher was a British statistician and geneticist who published <i>“The Use of Multiple Measurements in Taxonomic Problems”</i> in the journal <i>“Annals of Eugenics”</i> in 1936.
+In his work, Fisher developed and evaluated a linear function for distinguishing iris species based on the morphology of their flowers, using the <i>Fisher’s Iris dataset</i>.
+This dataset is also called <i>Anderson’s Iris dataset</i> because Edgar Anderson’s collected the data mainly in Canada to quantify the morphological variation of iris flowers of three related species.
+[2,3] All quantities are measured in the unit centimeters(cm).

 The dataset contains values of 50 flowers of the three flower species *“Iris setosa”*, *“Iris versicolor”* and *“Iris virginica”*.
 For each flower, the following information was collected:
-   - the length of the sepal leaf in cm ("sepalLength");
+   - the length of the sepal leaf in cm ("SepalLengthCm");
-   - the width of the sepal leaf in cm (“sepalWidth”);
+   - the width of the sepal leaf in cm (“SepalWidthCm”);
-   - the length of the petal in cm (“petalLength”);
+   - the length of the petal in cm (“PetalLengthCm”);
-   - the width of the petal in cm (“petalwidth”);
+   - the width of the petal in cm (“PetalwidthCm”);
-   - the species of flower ("class").
+   - the species of flower ("Species").
 [2]
 </div>
 <p align="center">
 <img src = "PNG/Fig2_IrisDataset.png" alt = "Original Iris Data Set extract">